Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 6. Validate Your Free Trial Account<br/>
   Click the Evaluate button to verify your account.
 If the evaluation was successful, you will be able to click ``Continue``
   <br/><br/>
-  If you wish to receive email about JetBrains products, then check the two boxes on the window, and put in your email. <br/>
     <img src="https://cdn.discordapp.com/attachments/498622698050813962/696144246062841937/download.png" alt="note" width="50"/>**NOTE:** If you do wish to receive emails from JetBrains, then you must check mark both boxes in order to click ``Evaluate`` to continue.<br/>

   ![IDE ThirdPage](https://cdn.discordapp.com/attachments/498622698050813962/695031517067346071/unknown.png "IDE Third Page")